ngscopeclient/homebrew-ngscopeclient/README.md

 Homebrew formulae that allow the installation of [`ngscopeclient`](https://github.com/ngscopeclient/scopehal-apps) through the [Homebrew](https://brew.sh/) package manager.

-At the moment, the only formula provided is the one for `ngscopeclient`, and as `ngscopeclient` is under heavy development, this formula is head-only
+At the moment, the only formula provided is the one for `ngscopeclient`, and as `ngscopeclient` is under heavy development, this formula is head-only.

 ## Installation